Top UN court rejects Nicaragua's case in a long-running maritime dispute with Colombia

 Nine decades later, Nicaragua filed a lawsuit against this treaty, saying it violated international law and deprived the nation of its right to 200 nautical miles of territorial waters.

 In a 2012 ruling, the International Court of Justice sided mostly with Nicaragua and redrew the maritime borders between both countries.
-The new borders extended Nicaragua’s exclusive economic zone, and stripped Colombia of about 80,000 square km of territorial waters.
+The new borders extended Nicaragua’s exclusive economic zone, and stripped Colombia of about 80,000 square kilometers (30,000 square miles) of territorial waters.

-Colombia did not recognize the ruling, and withdrew from the court’s jurisdiction a year later, in 2013.
+Colombia didn't recognize the ruling, and withdrew from the court’s jurisdiction a year later, in 2013.